 - CBSE board will provide more internal choices in the question paper.
 The internal options in all sections have been increased by 33%.

-The CBSE class 10 exam 2020 is to be conducted as per the CBSE syllabus and not NCERT books.
-So students are advised to prepare for the exam as per the syllabus provided in the CBSE official website.
+The CBSE class 10 exam 2021 is to be conducted as per the revised CBSE syllabus 2020-21.
+So students are advised to prepare for the exam as per the syllabus provided by the board.

-CBSE Class 10 Board Exam Marking Scheme and Other Details
+CBSE Class 10 Board Exam Pattern and Other Details

 Generally, the CBSE board exam for class 10 comprises of 5 main subjects which include: